 \subsubsection{Evaluation Criteria}

+The optimization pipeline above was compared to the approach introduced in \cite{Simson2025Ultrasound}, which uses DAS with time delays calculated using a straight-ray travel path assumption through the medium.
+We otherwise kept the initialization values and optimizer setup described above for both the reference DAS and proposed WFC experiments.
+An f/\# of 1 was used to calculate the common midpoint phase error criterion when using DAS, and 48 points per ray were used for calculating the time delays.
+We compared the performance of ultrasound autofocusing with the WFC and DAS beamformers in the simulated, phantom, and \textit{in vivo} data with reverberation noise and sound speed heterogeneities.

-The sound speed estimates and resulting beamformed images were compared between the two beamformers.
-For simulation and phantom data with a known ground truth sound speed, the mean (bias) and standard deviation of the error is evaluated, as well as the mean absolute error (MAE).
-For data containing point targets or similar small, strong reflectors, the full width at half maximum (FWHM) was used to evaluate resolution.
-Additionally, for the \textit{in vivo} data with anechoic regions, the generalized contrast to noise ratio (gCNR) \cite{RodriguezMolares2020Generalized} was evaluated to analyze the improvement in contrast and visibility.
+For simulation and phantom data with a known ground truth sound speed, the mean (bias), standard deviation of the error, and the mean absolute error (MAE) were computed.
+For data containing point targets or similar small, strong reflectors, the full width at half maximum (FWHM) is used to evaluate resolution.
+Additionally, for the \textit{in vivo} data with anechoic regions, the generalized contrast to noise ratio (gCNR) \cite{RodriguezMolares2020Generalized} is evaluated as a surrogate measure of image quality.